Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 the appropriate methods from [DerivativeStructure](../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html) to compute addition, subtraction, sine, cosine...
-This is often quite straigthforward and there is no need to remember the rules for differentiation: the user code only represent the function itself, the differentials will be computed automatically under the hood.
+This is often quite straigthforward and there is no need to remember the rules for differentiation: the user code only represents the function itself, the differentials will be computed automatically under the hood.
 The second method is to write a classical <a href="../apidocs/org/hipparchus/analysis/UnivariateFunction.html">UnivariateFunction</a> and to pass it to an existing implementation of the <a href="../apidocs/org/hipparchus/analysis/differentiation/UnivariateFunctionDifferentiator.html"> UnivariateFunctionDifferentiator</a> interface to retrieve a differentiated version of the same function.
-The first method is more suited to small functions for which user already control all the underlying code.
+The first method is more suited to small functions for which the user already controls all the underlying code.
-The second method is more suited to either large functions that would be cumbersome to write using the [DerivativeStructure](../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html) API, or functions for which user does not have control to the full underlying code (for example functions that call external libraries).
+The second method is better suited to either large functions that would be cumbersome to write using the [DerivativeStructure](../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html) API, or functions for which the user does not have control over the full underlying code (for example functions that call external libraries).

 Hipparchus provides one implementation of the <a